E-Invoicing in Portugal

 QR Code Mandatory for Paper & PDF Invoices

-B2G Mandatory + QES for B2B
+Mandatory QES for B2B

 Technical Details (B2G)

 The B2G e-invoicing situation in Portugal is relatively straightforward: all invoices must be exchanged electronically in CIUS-PT format.
-Until January 1st, 2025, PDF invoices are also considered electronic invoices for SMEs by the Portuguese government.

 E-Invoice Formats